Alliance for Regenerative Medicine Annual Report Highlights Record Sector Growth and Resilience in 2020

-ALLIANCE FOR REGENERATIVE MEDICINE ANNUAL REPORT HIGHLIGHTS RECORD SECTOR GROWTH AND RESILIENCE IN 2020

-Sector financing reached $19.9B in 2020, doubling from the previous year; 2021 is likely to be a record year for the number of regulatory decisions on new ATMPs
+Sector financing reached $19.9B in 2020, doubling from the previous year; 2021 is likely to be a record year for the number of regulatory decisions on new regenerative medicine products

 Two new therapies received approval in 2020: Orchard Therapeutics’ gene therapy Libmeldy, by the European Medicines Agency (EMA), and Kite’s Tecartus chimeric antigen receptor T-cell (CAR-T) therapy, by the Food & Drug Administration (FDA).
 By the end of 2020, there were 152 ongoing Phase 3 trials worldwide in cell, gene, and tissue-based therapies.
-Regulatory decisions are expected on a record eight new Advanced Therapy Medicinal Products (ATMPs) – and on a total of ten products across at least four geographies -- in 2021, including Breyanzi, a Bristol Myers Squibb CAR-T therapy for relapsed or refractory large B-cell lymphoma that already received FDA approval in February.
+Regulatory decisions are expected on a record eight new regenerative medicine products – and on a total of ten products across at least four geographies – in 2021, including Breyanzi, a Bristol Myers Squibb CAR-T therapy for relapsed or refractory large B-cell lymphoma that already received FDA approval in February.

 It was a significant year of growth for ARM as well.
 The global voice of the sector grew by 80 members, reaching a total global membership of more than 380 organizations.
 To serve this growing membership, ARM invested in five new full-time hires in 2020 and for the first time integrated its policy, advocacy, and communications activities under the umbrella of public affairs.
 The organization plans to expand its focus on public affairs in 2021 with new advocacy hires in Europe, at the U.S. federal level, and for U.S. states.